mikkohei13/Loxpyt/readme.md

 # Todo

+- Size of spectrograms? grayscale?
+- Backup mongodb, when? docker-compose down?
-- Save all segment properties, so that segments can be reconstructed afterwards if needed
+- CHECK Save all segment properties, so that segments can be reconstructed afterwards if needed
-- Parametrize segment size -> file naming based on seconds from start, prefixed with zeroes
+- CHECK Parametrize segment size -> file naming based on seconds from start, prefixed with zeroes
-- Refactor split and spect: var names, files in subdirs, parametrize path structure?
+- CHECK Refactor split and spect: var names, files in subdirs, parametrize path structure?
 - Stereo to mono
 - Double-check the time setting in SM4, is it UTC+3?
 And is the time value in metadata correct?
 - Id's as hashes, in case dir names are corrected?
 Need still to be reproducible...